15-day trial

 How to prevent a contracture in the legs?

-Preventing a muscle contracture in the legs is essential for anyone who wants to maintain an active and healthy lifestyle, free of pain and limitations.
+Preventing a muscle contracture in the legs is essential for anyone who wants to maintain an active and healthy lifestyle, free from pain and limitations.
 The good news is that with appropriate strategies and a commitment to self-care, it is possible to significantly minimize the risk of developing these annoying injuries.

 Here is a list of preventive methods: